-St. Columba's School is an integral part of the Parish of St. Columba's, Wilston.
+St. Columba's School is an integral part of the Good Samaritan Parish.
 The parents, children and teachers are part of this parish family.
 Participation in the school should not stop at the gates, nor should it cease with the bell.
 Rather, you are invited to immerse yourselves in the parish community.
 Above all, you are invited to attend and fully participate in Sunday Mass, which is the centre and source of the Catholic way of life.
 Additionally, you may like to find out more about the various organisations, groups and committees active in our parish.
 Your involvement in the life of the parish will contribute to the growth of God's Kingdom in your family and in the local area.

 Part of Fr.
-Leonard Uzuegbu's work concerns the administration of the parish, which includes the school.
+Iheme Uzuegbu's work concerns the administration of the parish, which includes the school.
 To this end Fr.
-Leonard works in close co-operation with the principal who has responsibility for the running of the school.
+Iheme works in close co-operation with the principal who has responsibility for the running of the school.
 He is readily available to teachers and children, especially in spiritual matters.

 Fr.
-Leonard is also willingly available to parents.
+Iheme is also willingly available to parents.

-Fr Leonard Uzuegbu Parish Priest
+Fr Ihemelandu Uzuegbu Parish Priest